dgittins/AWS-RStudio/README.md

 ## 7. Login to RStudio

 Open a web browser and enter Public DNS(IPv4) as the URL to login to RStudio Server.
-Specify RStudio port (8787) at the end of the url
+Specify RStudio port (8787) at the end of the url:

 &lt;Public DNS(IPv4)&gt;:8787